chu-arthur/multiuser_chat_c/README.md

 # multiuser_chat_c
-Implementation of multiuser chat in C using multithreaded processes and sockets
+Implementation of multiuser chat in C using multithreaded processes, sockets, and a network protocol